By Frank Rotering | March 16, 2018

 On this basis, I make the following ten demands for AR6.
 That is, I demand that either the standard reports substantially reflect these changes, or a special report is issued which acknowledges their validity and commits to their incorporation into the IPCC’s work.

 I call on everyone who cares about the future of humankind and the biosphere to examine these demands and to act on them if they agree.
-Further information on the issues raised can be found in my last three posts, starting here.
 Some suggestions for action are listed in section B below.

 A. MY DEMANDS